 Pacing, Energy Envelopes, and Daily Life

-Practical pacing tools we recommend: tracking heart rate and heart-rate variability with a wearable, setting a daily activity ceiling and staying under it for two weeks at a time before adjusting, breaking longer tasks into 20-minute blocks with rest, and treating any post-exertional crash as a signal to back off rather than push through.
-Most patients overestimate their envelope at the start of treatment; the wearable data is humbling and useful.
+Practical pacing tools: track heart rate and heart-rate variability with a wearable, set a daily activity ceiling and stay under it for two weeks at a time before adjusting, break longer tasks into 20-minute blocks with rest, and treat any post-exertional crash as a signal to back off rather than push through.
+Most patients overestimate their envelope at the start of treatment.
+The wearable data is humbling and useful.

 Working Alongside Your Conventional Care

 We coordinate routinely with primary care doctors, cardiologists managing POTS protocols, and long COVID clinics.
-Where useful, we share session notes.
+We share session notes where it is useful.
 If you are on low-dose naltrexone, beta blockers, or any of the medications in current long COVID protocols, the acupuncture course does not interfere.
-If you are participating in a clinical trial, your trial coordinator will want to know you are adding adjunctive treatment; we can communicate with them directly.
+If you are participating in a clinical trial, your trial coordinator will want to know you are adding adjunctive treatment, and we can communicate with them directly.

 Where to Start